duydd25031999/TC_note/Software Development/Scrum_Questions.md

 - English sample answer:
   - The Sprint Review typically follows this flow:
     1. The Scrum Team presents the completed Product Increment.
+      - Showcasing the Increment builds transparency
     2. Stakeholders inspect the outcome and provide feedback.
+      - Gathering feedback ensures continuous improvement
     3. The team and Stakeholders collaborate to adjust the Product Backlog based on new insights.
-  - Each step is crucial:
-    1. Showcasing the Increment builds transparency
-    2. Gathering feedback ensures continuous improvement
-    3. Updating the Product Backlog steers future work to maximize value.
+      - Updating the Product Backlog steers future work to maximize value.

+### sprint-review-5

+**Q:** {Scan} What does Scrum Team do in Sprint Review?

+- English sample answer:
+  - `Scrum Team` presents the results of their work to `key Stakeholders`.
+  - During the event, `Scrum Team` and `Stakeholders` review what was `accomplished` in the `Sprint`and what has `changed` in their `environment`.
+  - They will also `discuss` what has `changed` in the `environment` and `adapt` the `Product Backlog` as needed.

 ## Sprint Retrospective

 ### sprint-retrospective-1

-**Q:** Why is the Sprint Retrospective important for continuous improvement in Scrum?
+**Q:** {Interrogate} Why is the Sprint Retrospective important for continuous improvement in Scrum?

 - Vietnamese outline:
   - Question: Vì sao Sprint Retrospective quan trọng cho cải tiến liên tục?